 I started this blog as a fledgling gardener and landscaper and many things have changed since then.
 I used to take care of large yards and spend hours upon hours filling the yard waste container each week and transforming the landscape into something (I thought at least) was magical.
-Now I live in the city and take care of my containers on my veranda and nurse a P-Patch in my neighborhood.
-It’s less physical work, but I still reap quite a lot of the benefits and there is still plenty to write about.
+Then I lived in the city and took care of my containers on my veranda and nursed a P-Patch in my neighborhood.
+It was less physical work, but I still reaped quite a lot of the benefits and and had plenty to write about.

 “A garden to walk in and immensity to dream in–what more could he ask?
 A few flowers at his feet and above him the stars.” – Victor Hugo